brainwave-sh/.github/profile/README.md

-## Brainwave Computing
+## Brainwave
-Brainwave Computing is a small consulting and engineering practice focused on infrastructure for real-time perception systems — sensors, pipelines, models, and the tooling needed to make them reliable in production.

-### What We Work On
-- Camera and sensor pipelines
-- Edge inference for perception models
-- Real-time and heterogeneous compute
-- Telemetry for robotic deployments
-- Cross-platform UI, including 3D graphics
+A workshop exploring autonomous compute.

-### How We Think
+### How we think
+We're a small workshop building at the boundary of hardware and software.

+Our work spans new foundations for heterogeneous compute, infrastructure for real-time perception systems, and efficient inference for multi-modal models.

-The purpose of software is to help humans understand what a machine is doing.
-Clarity and a commitment to craft are therefore non-negotiable.
+Clarity and a commitment to craft are non-negotiable.

+We work close to the metal, and we're drawn to problems that reward patience and an absurd attention to detail.
+We use the right tool for the job.
+If it doesn't exist, we build it.

+We invest in each other.

+We're not in a hurry.

-### Get In Touch
+### Get in touch
-- hello@brainwave.sh
+If this resonates, I'd like to hear from you: christian@brainwave.sh